Acute myeloid leukaemia

 AML with minimal differentiation (FAB M0, 5% of AML)

 Major features: Typically blasts cells have medium size with the typical diffuse chromatin pattern similar to AML without maturation, but appearances may vary.
 Nuclei may be round, angular or indented (usually with one or more visible nucleoli); the cytoplasm is agranular; the degree of cytoplasmic basophilia may vary between cases.
 Cases may sometimes resemble lymphoblasts and rarely monoblasts.

 AML without maturation (FAB M1, 10-20% of AML)

 Major features: Most often this form of AML has blasts of medium or large size.
 Nuclei may vary but are most often round, and a nucleolus (or several) will usually be found, cytoplasm is basophilic and usually agranular or granules may be indistinct (in marrow fewer then 10% of cells will have granules); Auer rods may be present.

 AML with maturation (FAB M2, 30-40% of AML)

-Major features: The blast cells usually are of medium size with primitive chromatin often with a visible nucleolus, and is most often offset by the Golgi body (visible as a pale area adjacent to the nucleus).
+Major features: The blast cells usually are of medium size with primitive chromatin often with a visible nucleolus, and the nucleus is most often offset due to the prominent Golgi body (visible as a pale area adjacent to the nucleus).
 Cytoplasm is basophilic with granulation that may be indistinct or obvious (in marrow this must involve >10% of cells).
 The granules may coalesce and form one or more masses, cells with Auer rods are often found.
 Normal or abnormal maturing forms (often including neutrophils) typically accompany the blast cell population.

 Acute promyelocytic leukaemia (FAB M3, 10-15% of AML)